MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Maintaining consistent data structure between frontend and database
 - Refining the subreddit analysis system's prompts to be more sophisticated in its blackhat marketing approach
 - Improving the marketing friendliness score calculation by making it more nuanced
+- Fixing issues with the subreddit analysis system
+- Removing engagement metrics from marketing friendliness scoring
+- Improving title template generation
+- Making AI output more consistent and focused

 ## Recent Changes
 - Renamed `postingGuidelines` to `postingLimits` across the application for consistency